Matatika/tap-spotify/README.md

 ### Source Authentication and Authorization

 Before using `tap-spotify`, you will need to create an [app](https://developer.spotify.com/documentation/web-api/concepts/apps) from your [Spotify developer dashboard](https://developer.spotify.com/dashboard).
 We recommend restricting your use of this app to `tap-spotify` only.
-Provide an name, description and a redirect URI of `https://alecchen.dev/spotify-refresh-token` (explained below).
+Provide an name, description and a redirect URI of `https://matatika.github.io/spotify-refresh-token` (explained below).

 #### Get a Refresh Token
-Use [this web app](https://alecchen.dev/spotify-refresh-token?scope=user-top-read&scope=user-library-read) made by [Alec Chen](https://alecchen.dev/) to get a refresh token with your Spotify app credentials:
+Use [this web app](https://matatika.github.io/spotify-refresh-token/?scope=user-top-read&scope=user-library-read) to get a refresh token with your Spotify app credentials:

 - Provide your app client ID and secret in the appropriate fields
 - Click 'Submit' and follow the Spotify login flow
 - Copy the refresh token

+> Credit to [Alec Chen](https://alecchen.dev/) for the original project

 Each stream requires certain token scopes.
 By default (all streams selected), the following token scopes are required:
 - [`user-top-read`](https://developer.spotify.com/documentation/web-api/concepts/scopes#user-top-read)